 How to Get There: Hire a car service from your hotel in Moscow for the four-hour drive northeast.

-Where to Stay: Great Value Shevtsov’s hotel group runs the rustic-moderne Fortecia Rus Hotel (doubles from $82; houses from $306).
+Where to Stay: Shevtsov’s hotel group runs the rustic-moderne Fortecia Rus Hotel (doubles from $67; apartments from $165).